jotd666/scramble500/README.md

 - level 4/5 filler bricks are wrong (brick then square) in the bottom section or is it the odd/even tile pattern?

-TODO

-- demo mode (locked if demo goes through)
-- demo mode (trashed if demo is stopped by start instead of: TO TEST)
 - center the screen

 BUILDING FROM SOURCES: